TinkerTools/tinker-hp/GPU/README.md

    -  [Build Tinker-HP (GPU version)](build.md)

 ## Run Tinker-HP (CPU/GPU)
 There is no difference between the use of Tinker-HP and Tinker-HP (GPU version) as long as the feature we are looking for is available on the GPU.
+The present version is optimized to accelerate AMOEBA.
+Some minimal non-polarizable capabilities are present (enhanced support will be available in 2021).

 ### GPU available features
    - dynamic analyze and minimize program